Immunodynamics-Engel-Lab/msiflow/README.md

 3. environment/package installation
    1. if you have Anaconda installed, create an environment of msiFlow by running `conda env create --file msiflow_env.yaml`.
 This creates an environemnt with all required packages at once.
    2. if you want to use pure Python, download all packages by running `pip install -r requirements.txt`

+## System requirements
+### Hardware
+The hardware requirements depend on the data size.
+The [example data](https://doi.org/10.5281/zenodo.11913042) for most workflows (except MSI pre-processing and segmentation) can be processed on a computer with 8 GB RAM.
+The example data for MSI pre-processing and segmentation requires at least 120 GB RAM.
+### Software
+All software dependencies and versions are listed in the [requirements.txt](https://github.com/Immunodynamics-Engel-Lab/msiflow/blob/main/requirements.txt) and can be installed via pip for local execution (see installation instructions above).
+The software has been tested on Ubuntu 20.04.6 LTS.

 ## Run msiFlow